-I submitted my ESRC funded PhD in the department of History, entitled 'Trained to Consume: Dress and the Female Consumer in England, 1720-1820'.
-I was supervised by Professor Giorgio Riello.
+In 2016 she submitted her ESRC funded PhD in the department of History, entitled 'Trained to Consume: Dress and the Female Consumer in England, 1720-1820', supervised by Professor Giorgio Riello.

-My research interests inlcude eighteenth- and nineteenth-century material culture, retail and consumption history, fashion and dress history, women's history, and urban history.
+Research interests inlcude: eighteenth- and nineteenth-century material culture, material literacy, craft, skill, production and making, retail and consumption history, fashion and dress history, women's history, and urban history.

 2012 - 2016